SofiaFasullo/sayre-plan/README.md

     * wildest dream: checkboxes are reformatted to circles

 *grant page
-    * design all needed content: important grants, links to application help
     * grant directory - have photos OR just make blank
-    * absorb top-3-grants into application help & directory
     * look through data
-    * make calendar JUST grant cal
-    * tags/filters for imperative grants AND for admin/teacher focus
+    * tags/filters for imperative grants
-    * header bar names need to be uniform
     * header bar needs to be differentiated from anchors for grant types

 * about us